“You can make anything by writing.”C.S Lewis

 For occasions when teachers believe children would benefit from the discrete teaching of grammatical concepts, we use the ‘No Nonsense Grammar’ scheme of work.
 This will be adapted to the children’s needs by the class teacher and combined with other lesson ideas to aid the children’s learning.

-From September 2020, we will also be using the ‘No Nonsense Spelling’ scheme of work.
+At Park End Primary, we use the ‘No Nonsense Spelling’ scheme of work.
 This is planned and plotted out to meet all the National Curriculum requirements, whilst building on their knowledge of phonics.

 Our children in EYFS focus on learning the correct formation of lower-case and upper-case letters.
 This is absolutely crucial for children to then be able to progress onto a joined, legible and fluid handwriting style.

-The children in KS1 and KS2 follow the ‘Spectrum Handwriting’ scheme.
+The children in KS1 and KS2 follow the ‘Letter-join’ scheme.
 Teachers use this scheme to help children learn a cursive, joined handwriting style.
 Children learn when to join and when not to join letters as well as the formation of all letters in a cursive style.
+Letter-join is an interactive approach to handwriting, incorporating the opportunities to practise on the interactive whiteboards, on iPads and in their books.
+Children can access Letter-join at home, on an iPad, laptop or computer.
+Pupils are taught the different handwriting letter families to support them with their formation.

 The frequency of handwriting sessions depends on the needs of the pupils.
 In EYFS and KS1, whole group handwriting lessons will usually be more frequent than in KS2.